jenkins-chrome-ext/jenkins-chrome-ext/README.md

 ## Features

-See the commiter name(s) below each build on a Jenkins job page.
+See the commiter names below each build on a Jenkins job page.
-Highlight special commiter(s) in the list.
+Highlight yourself and other special commiters.
-Chat/Email a commiter.
+Email and chat with one or all of the commiters.
 See the number of affected files, and comment for each commit.
 Navigate to the commit content.
+Quickly identify the failed sub-build, and get a link to its log.

 ## License